South Brisbane

 South Brisbane has seen below average employment performance when compared to national benchmarks

 South Brisbane has a highly educated workforce with professional services being strongly represented.
-The unemployment rate was 4.0% in the past year, with an estimated employment growth of 1.3%.
-As of September 2025, 11,161 residents were employed, and the unemployment rate aligned with Greater Brisbane's rate at 4.0%.
+The unemployment rate was 4.2% in the past year, with an estimated employment growth of 1.1%.
+As of December 2025, 11,256 residents were employed, and the unemployment rate aligned with Greater Brisbane's at 4.1%.

-Workforce participation stood at 73.2%, slightly higher than Greater Brisbane's 70.7%.
+Workforce participation was 72.1%, slightly higher than Greater Brisbane's 69.6%.
 According to Census responses, 22.9% of residents worked from home, though Covid-19 lockdown impacts should be considered.
-The key industries of employment among residents were professional & technical services, health care & social assistance, and accommodation & food.
-Notably, accommodation & food had employment levels at 2.1 times the regional average.
+The key industries for employment among residents were professional & technical, health care & social assistance, and accommodation & food.
+South Brisbane had a notable concentration in accommodation & food, with employment levels at 2.1 times the regional average.

-Conversely, construction was under-represented with only 4.7% of South Brisbane's workforce compared to Greater Brisbane's 9.0%.
-The area functioned as an employment hub with 2.3 workers per resident, hosting more jobs than residents and attracting workers from surrounding areas.
-In the 12-month period ending in September 2025, employment increased by 1.3% while labour force grew by 1.2%, with unemployment remaining essentially unchanged.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a decrease in unemployment by 0.5 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within South Brisbane.
-These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these industry-specific projections to South Brisbane's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years.
+However, construction was under-represented, with only 4.7% of South Brisbane's workforce compared to Greater Brisbane's 9.0%.
+There were 2.3 workers for every resident as at the Census, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+In the 12-month period ending in May-25, employment increased by 1.1% while labour force grew by 1.6%, resulting in unemployment rising by 0.4 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.2% and labour force growth of 3.0%, with a 0.1 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that South Brisbane's employment should increase by 7.1% over five years and 14.3% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment